-Upon completion of this program a student will be able to:
+Upon successful completion of this program, students will be able to:

-- Demonstrate a degree of knowledge mastery representing the state of the discipline of political science {theoretical and practical knowledge of the historical background and the foundational principles of government and governance (utilizing: description, definition, summarization & explanation)}; and a working knowledge of these in use; with respect to inter-relatedness of humans in the environment, engaging with people from diverse backgrounds, and in understanding and acknowledging the significance of daily individual and social actions relative to global issues and the emergence of our shared future. - Demonstrate a degree of critical political thinking proficiency; as a set of at the life skills applied knowledge of the political grounded in futures consciousness; thus enabling one to better access, evaluate, and interpret ideas found in political philosophy and theory and information enabling people so disciplined to communicate effectively, reach conclusions, and solve problems as citizens - part of the governance structure of a political world - such that they may apply these in their professional pursuits should they choose a path of public service or community leadership, of simply community participants. - Demonstrate a degree of capacity to assume personal & political efficacy and responsibility consistent with democratic republican values - in the application of socio-political concepts explored in this learning experience (class, classes, program) in a meaningful manner to a person's own self defined reality in the public, private and social sectors; as part of their everyday life as engaged citizens in the modern world system; and in the context of global environmental (and other) challenges.
+- Demonstrate a degree of mastery of the state of the discipline of political science {theoretical and practical knowledge of the historical background and the foundational principles of government and governance (utilizing: description, definition, summarization & explanation)}; and a working knowledge of these in use; with respect to inter-relatedness of humans in the environment, engaging with people from diverse backgrounds, and in understanding and acknowledging the significance of daily individual and social actions relative to global issues and the emergence of our shared future. {Foundational Knowledge} - Demonstrate a degree of proficiency at the life skills of critical political thinking and futures consciousness to better access, evaluate, and interpret ideas found in political philosophy and theory and information enabling people so disciplined to communicate effectively, reach conclusions, and solve problems as citizens - part of the governance structure of a political world - such that they may apply these in their professional pursuits should they choose a path of public service or community leadership, of simply community participants. {Critical Political Thinking} - Demonstrate a degree of capacity in personal political efficacy to assume responsibility - consistent with democratic republican values - in the application of socio-political concepts explored in this learning experience (class, classes, program) in a meaningful manner to a person's own self defined reality in the public, private and social sectors (a) as part of their everyday life as engaged citizens in the modern world system; and (b) in the context of global environmental (and other) challenges. {Personal Enrichment & Lifelong Learning - Psycho-Socio-Political Efficacy}

-Political Science ASSOCIATE OF ARTS FOR TRANSFER

 Degree Major Requirements

-DEPT/NO.
+DEPT/NO. TITLE UNITS

-Required Co ore Course (3 units):
+Required Core Course (3 units):

-POSCI 1 Government and Politics in the United States 3
+POSCI 1 POSCI 1 Government and Politics in the United States

 List A: Thre e courses (9 units):

 POSCI 2 Comparative Government 3

 POSCI 3 International Relations 3

 POSCI 4 Political Theory 3

-List D. Calas + + /2\ /4 + f f + f ina:

-POSCI 6 t two (2) courses (6 units) from the follow The U.S. Constitution and Criminal Due Process (3) ilig.

-mig.

-POSCI 6 The U.S. Constitution and Criminal Due Process (3) g.

-POSCI 6 The U.S. Constitution and Criminal Due Process (3) U.S. and California Constitution (3) Introduction to Community Violence mig.
+POSCI 6 The U.S. Constitution and Criminal Due Process (3)

-POSCI 6 POSCI 26 POSCI 35 The U.S. Constitution and Criminal Due Process (3) U.S. and California Constitution (3) Introduction to Community Violence Prevention (3) 20TH Century American Protest mig.
+POSCI 26 U.S. and California Constitution (3)

-POSCI 26 POSCI 35 HIST 18 The U.S. Constitution and Criminal Due Process (3) U.S. and California Constitution (3) Introduction to Community Violence Prevention (3) 20TH Century American Protest Movements (3) mig.
+POSCI 35 Introduction to Community Violence Prevention (3)

-POSCI 6 POSCI 26 POSCI 35 HIST 18 POSCI 31 The U.S. Constitution and Criminal Due Process (3) U.S. and California Constitution (3) Introduction to Community Violence Prevention (3) 20TH Century American Protest Movements (3) Introduction to Public Administration (3) Transformative Social Change and mig.
+HIST 18 20TH Century American Protest Movements (3)

+POSCI 31 Introduction to Public Administration (3)

+POSCI 37 Transformative Social Change and Futures Studies (3)

+SOC 1 Introduction to Sociology (3)

+SOC 2 Social Problems (3) 6

-Total Required Units: 18
+Minimum Required Units : 18

-^{}Credit is only allowed for either POSCI 6 or POSCI 26, but not both.
+Credit is only allowed for either POSCI 6 or POSCI 26, but not both.